MSSkowron/nats-service-sharing-environments/README.md

 3. Assign External IP to NATS Service

-    To access the NATS service externally, you need to assign an external IP to the nats-lb service.
-Run the following command:
+    Run the tunnel in a separate terminal:

     ```sh
-    minikube service -n default nats-lb
+    minikube tunnel
     ```

     This command will provide you with the external IP address to access NATS.